Programming-from-A-to-Z/A2Z-F24/06-markov-cfg/README.md

 ## Assignment

-Try using markov chains or context free grammars.
+Try using Markov Chains.
+Or Context Free Gramamars!
 Feel free to pick just one or try both!

 _(It is not required to write any new code for this assignment.
 You are welcome to run one or more of the provided examples with your own data.
 You can document the results in a blog post (or link to a web page where the text is generated).
 I'll include some other ideas below in case you are feeling ambitious.)_